Hagerstown, Maryland: Media

+Print

+Hagerstown has one daily newspaper, The Herald-Mail.

 Radio

 Hagerstown shares a radio market, the 166th largest in the United States, with Chambersburg and Waynesboro, Pennsylvania.
 The following box contains all of the radio stations in the area:

 Television

-Hagerstown is the base for three television stations and shares a Designated Market Area, the sixth largest in the United States, with Washington, D.C.
+Hagerstown is the base for three television stations and shares a designated market area, the sixth largest in the United States, with Washington, D.C.